rendere/read-only-external/README.md

 at the time of upload, 3/5/23, overwatch is down and you can cheat pretty blatantly with this and not get banned/stay in green trust. more reasons to switch over to valorant like i did :^)

+it utilizes lazyimporter/xor'd strings. has a "magnetic" triggerbot, gdi esp, and an aimbot that i just couldnt get to work with the fucking triggerbot. i know it's terrible, but it is basically an unpolished version of what you can do most with externals/without writing to game memory.